-A race we designed specifically to give you a shot at getting to Boston in 2022.
+This is a race we designed specifically to give you a shot at getting to Boston in 2024.
 Limited to 330 runners.

 See our Qualifying times chart for qualifying times.
 THERE IS A 4:30 TIME LIMIT.

-Brought to you by the same team from the Metro Health Grand Rapids Marathon.
+This event is brought to you by the same team that puts on the UM Health-West Grand Rapids Marathon.
 As runners, we know how important Boston is to you, and we know what it takes to get there.
-We’ve been there ourselves, and we’ve helped THOUSANDS of runners get there in our 17 years with the Metro Health Grand Rapids Marathon.
-And for 2021, we’re here to help you get there with a race focused completely on getting you to Boston 2021.
-CONTACT US WITH QUESTIONS firstname.lastname@example.org, 616 293 3145
+We’ve been there ourselves, and we’ve helped THOUSANDS of runners get there in our 19 years with the UM Health-West Grand Rapids Marathon.
+In 2023 we’re here to help you get there with a race focused completely on getting you to Boston 2024.